Cinema of Finland: 2001-present

 In the beginning of 21st century, Kulkuri ja joutsen (1999), Badding (2000), Rentun Ruusu (2001), Sibelius (2003), and Aleksis Kiven elämä (2002) portray the life of popular public figures in Finland.

 The Man Without a Past by auteur filmmaker Aki Kaurismäki won the Grand Prix at the 2002 Cannes Film Festival.
 His next film, the third part in the "Finland" trilogy, Lights in the Dusk, was also presented at the Cannes Film Festival.

 2005 saw the release of amateur science fiction parody film Star Wreck: In the Pirkinning, which was released online as a free download.
 The film has been downloaded over 9 million times and is internationally the most viewed Finnish film.

 The same year Frozen Land was released in movie theaters.
 It was directed and written by Aku Louhimies.
 The film's plot is based on Leo Tolstoy's 1911 posthumously published story "The Forged Coupon", part one.
 It was a box office success and won eight Jussi Awards.

 In 2011, Finland produced 31 films, 24 of which were full-length features and the other seven were documentaries.

-In 2016, the three most watched films in Finland were all Finnish family films: Ricky Rapper and The Nighthawk (2016), The Angry Birds Movie (2016), and Kanelia kainaloon, Tatu ja Patu!
+In 2016, the three most watched films in Finland were all Finnish family films: Risto Räppääjä ja yöhaukka (English: Ricky Rapper and The Nighthawk) (2016), The Angry Birds Movie (2016), and Kanelia kainaloon, Tatu ja Patu!
 (2016).

 War drama The Unknown Soldier (2017) is one of the most expensive Finnish films ever made.
 It is the third adaptation of the 1954 bestselling Finnish classic novel of the same name.